ballerina-platform/module-ballerinax-java.jms/docs/spec/spec.md

 receive, and consume messages in a loosely coupled, reliable, and asynchronous manner.
 JMS is part of the Java EE (Enterprise Edition) specification and is commonly used for building distributed, decoupled, and scalable applications that need to exchange information or events between different components.
 This specification elaborates on the usage of JMS connection, session, message producer, and message consumer.
-These clients allow writing distributed applications and microservices that read, write, and process messages using a JMS provider.
+These clients allow the writing of distributed applications and microservices that read, write, and process messages using a JMS provider.

 Ballerina `java.jms` provides several core apis: